vectordotdev/vector/docs/usage/configuration/sinks/aws_kinesis_streams.md

 ![][images.sink-flow-serial]

-The `aws_kinesis_streams` sink buffers, batches, and partitions data as shown in the diagram above.
+The `aws_kinesis_streams` sink buffers & batches data as shown in the diagram above.
 You'll notice that Vector treats these concepts differently, instead of treating them as global concepts, Vector treats them as sink specific concepts.
 This isolates sinks, ensuring services disruptions are contained and [delivery guarantees][docs.guarantees] are honored.

 #### Buffers types